Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Experiments

-An application for WSOD not captured by current settings is datasets with many classes which require domain-specific knowledge to label.
-One exemplar is the iNaturalist 2017 dataset \cite{HAS+18}, a fine-grained species dataset of 500K boxes and 5,000 classes, 2,854 of which have detection annotations.
-Van Horn \etal~\cite{HAS+18} remark that the bounding box labeling was difficult since only an expert can distinguish all the species; WSOD is a very practical alternative.
+A practical application for WSOD not captured by current settings is on datasets with many classes which require domain-specific knowledge for labeling.
+An exemplar of this variety is the iNaturalist 2017 dataset \cite{HAS+18}, a fine-grained species dataset of 500K boxes and 5,000 classes, 2,854 of which have detection annotations.
+In fact, Horn \etal~\cite{HAS+18} remark that the bounding box labeling was particularly difficult -- since only a domain expert can distinguish between so many different species, they asked labelers to demarcate superclasses only, then backfilled the bounding boxes with the (sometimes incorrect) image-level classification labels.
+The most recent iNaturalist dataset contains 10,000 species and 2.7 million images, which is nearly impossible to label for detection tasks and represents a highly practical scenario for a weakly supervised approach.

-In Table \ref{tab:inat}, we detail the performance of WS-DETR against the state-of-the-art model \cite{ZWP+20} on the 13 superclasses and 2,854 subclasses in the dataset.
-The addition of sparsity to our joint probability technique improves results by up to 13.3 mAP.
-WS-DETR outperforms the state-of-the-art on the superclasses by 17 mAP, significantly improving high-precision WSOD.
-While the method of Zhong \textit{et al.}~\cite{ZWP+20} did not converge on the subclasses, WS-DETR achieves 75\% of supervised performance.
+The WS-DETR model has seen different types of plants and animals during pretraining on FSOD-800, but nowhere near the granularity and diversity of iNaturalist with its thousands of leaf classes.
+This makes iNaturalist an interesting setting for studying knowledge transfer during WSOD training.
+In Table \ref{tab:inat}, we detail the performance of our WS-DETR against a state-of-the-art model~\cite{ZWP+20} on the 13 superclasses and 2,854 subclasses in the dataset.
+While the method of~\cite{ZWP+20} did not converge on the subclasses, our model achieves 75\% of supervised performance.

+The iNaturalist experiment reveals several intriguing phenomena.
+First, our WS-DETR does not converge without our joint probability technique or sparsity, suggesting that our techniques improve training stability as well as performance.
+Second, the addition of sparsity to our joint probability technique improves results by up to 8.3 mAP, showing its versatility and effectiveness even without a fully-connected detection branch.
+Third, our WS-DETR outperforms the state-of-the-art by 17 mAP but less than 3 AP50; this indicates that, while Faster R-CNN is able to localize objects at a modest IoU threshold, the improved localization and knowledge transfer in our WS-DETR can have a significant impact on high-precision WSOD performance.

+We note that, while WS-DETR Sparse sometimes attains the top performance, we still recommend WS-DETR Full for implementation in practice.
+WS-DETR Full consistently scores within 0.5 mAP of the best model, and without prior knowledge as to the distinctive features of the target dataset, WS-DETR Sparse may overfit due to its reliance on objectness regularization.
+Hence, as seen in FGVC-Aircraft and the iNaturalist subclasses, WS-DETR Full greatly outperforms WS-DETR Sparse in fine-grained datasets.